pandora2000/xass/README.md

     %div{ class: ns(:hogehoge) }
 ```

-You can also write as follows abbreviately.
+You can also write this as follows abbreviately.

 ```haml
 -# /app/views/someview.html.haml